Full presence mindfulness takes you beyond the self.

 Do I have to sit in a meditation posture, or on a cushion?
 Will there be yoga practices?

-We’ll sit in chairs.
+No particular sitting style is required.
+Most of us will sit in chairs.
 There will be a few very simple, non-stressful movement practices, but no yoga.